GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 of this to slip malicious code into projects without proper review.
 A variant of this [attack in the node.js ecosystem was used to steal Bitcoins](https://www.theregister.co.uk/2018/11/26/npm_repo_bitcoin_stealer/).

+When a pom.xml specifies a "hard" requirement such as `<version>[2.3]</version>` instead of a soft requirement such as `<version>2.3</version>`, Maven insists on having exactly that version on the classpath.
+If some other artifact anywhere in the dependency graph also publishes a hard requirement or a version range that does not allow version 2.3, the build breaks.
+Furthermore, other artifacts that depend on your library cannot upgrade from version 2.3, even to newer compatible versions that include important bug and security fixes.

 See https://maven.apache.org/pom.html#Dependency_Version_Requirement_Specification
 for more information.